gramaziokohler/antikythera/ARCHITECTURE.md

 ### Extension Points

 Antikythera is designed to be extensible.
-Custom agents can be implemented in separate repositories and languages, provided they adhere to the agent communication protocol.
+Custom agents can be implemented in separate repositories and languages, provided they adhere to the **Agent Communication Protocol**.
 The system supports:

-- Python-based agents using the provided base classes
+- Python-based agents using the provided base classes and `compas_pb` serialization
-- External agents communicating via MQTT
+- External agents communicating via MQTT using the defined protobuf message schemas

 ## Roadmap

 - **M1 (Toy problem 1):** author a trivial blueprint composed by 3 tasks (A1, A2, B1) + 1 start and 1 end task.
 A1 and A2 depend on START, B1 depends on A1 and A2, END depends on B1.
 A1 will wait for user input on the terminal (or any other input method) and define one output data key.
 A2 will be a "sleep 5 seconds" task, B1 will define a data input on the output key generated by A1 and print it.
+- **M2 (Toy problem 2):**: Add `compas_model` to the trivial blueprint, including element ids referenced from tasks.
-- **M2 (Toy problem 2):**: author a blueprint for robotic pick and place of a single element using a 6-DoF robot (ABB GoFa robot model) composed by 7 tasks: A1: plan trajectory, A2: move/execute trajectory, A3: actuate gripper, A4: plan trajectory, A5: move/execute trajectory.
+- **M3 (Toy problem 3):**: author a blueprint for robotic pick and place of a single element using a 6-DoF robot (ABB GoFa robot model) composed by 7 tasks: A1: plan trajectory, A2: move/execute trajectory, A3: actuate gripper, A4: plan trajectory, A5: move/execute trajectory.
 All tasks are sequential and depend on the previous one.
 START and END are placed at the start and end of the blueprint respectively.
 The `move/execute trajectory` tasks should implement `needs_approval`.
 This means, there are 3 new agent types: `compas_fab.plan_trajectory` (used to calculate approach and retract trajectories), `compas_rrc.move_to_trajectory` and `compas_rrc.actuate_gripper`.
-- **M3**: Add `compas_model` to the trivial blueprint, including element ids referenced from tasks.
 - **M4**: TBD

+* Next steps:
+ - Write blueprint
+ - Implent toy problem 2

+* Two possible levels of agents (can both exist in Antikythera):
+ - Type 1: Simple wrapper for some Python code (e.g. inverse_kinematics(config) -> Frame, forward_kinematics(Frame) -> config)
+ - Type 2: Process-aware/model-aware/scene-aware: mindful agents